jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_overivew.md

 ### Panels

 If a panel's color is other than green then at least one of the panel's components is in an alarm state.
 The panel is colored according to the severity of the highest alarm raised against a panel component.
-Tap panel to show the panel's components.
+Tap the panel to show the panel's components.

 {% include imageMobile.html file="screen_iOS-homepage.jpeg" %}